The oldest public wildflower garden in the United States

 The bark is brownish-gray to dark gray, smooth on young stems, becoming rough and furrowed into wide shiny flat-topped ridges that are said to resemble "ski tracks."
 The inner bark is reddish.

 Twigs are stout, reddish-brown, smooth with large conical terminal buds that are also reddish-brown with mostly hairless scales except there may be reddish hairs at the tip of the bud.

 Leaves are alternate, simple, on a slender 1 to 2 inch long smooth stalk, the blade 4 to 9 inches long and 3 to 6 inches wide, elliptical in shape, divided into 7 to 11 shallow, wavy lobes cleft 1/3 to 1/2 of the distance to the mid-vein.
-The lobes have bristly tips, awns, at least 12, and are rounded in the sinus.
+The lobes are rounded in the sinus and have bristly tips (awns), at least 12.
 The base is obtuse to truncate.
 The upper surface is a dull green, the underside a dull lighter green with tufts of hair along the mid-vein.
 As with most oaks, leaf shapes can be quite variable.
 Fall color is an orangish to reddish-brown usually turning glossy maroon to brown.

 Flowers: The tree is monoecious, that is with separate male and female flowers.
 Male flowers are a yellow-green color, appearing in slender catkins, 2 to 4 inches long at the ends of the prior years growth.
 Each male flower usually has six stamens (can very from 2 to 12), which have long spreading white filaments when the flower fully opens.
 The female flowers are more reddish-green and appear as small slender spikes in the axils of new growth.
 They have 3 (to 6) carpels and styles that are slender and short.
 There are no petals; both sexes have the sepals are fused together.
 Both appear with the leaves.